Glen Benton: Early life and education

 Glen Michael Benton was born in Niagara Falls, New York but was raised in Clearwater, Florida.
 His family eventually relocated back to New York only to relocate back to Florida several years later.

-Benton's resentment of organized religion, for which he would eventually become notorious for, began at an early age.
+Benton's resentment of organized religion, for which he would eventually become notorious, began at an early age.
 His father was a practicing Roman Catholic and his mother was Lutheran, and he was dealt what he described as "the worst of both worlds."
 Additionally, Benton's mother was a Sunday school teacher, and he recalled being forced to participate in his church's Christmas pageant at age 8 against his will.
 He said: "I was singing at the front of the church thinking, 'How did I get myself into this shit?'"
 He also stated that the family "lived at war with each other" due to differences in religion.
 He stated: "People wonder why I am the way I am, well I say man, I was exposed to things at an early age that were like, creepy, haunting and fucked up at the same time."
 Benton was expelled from several public schools in Niagara Falls before enrolling in Catholic school, where he jokingly recalled not "even [making] it past the first 20 minutes."

 Like his dissension of religion, Benton's interest in music also began at an early age; he claimed he knew he wanted to be a professional musician as early as age "9 or 10".
 He described himself as "the kid in the mirror rocking out with a tennis racket", naming Chuck Berry, The Beatles, Little Richard, Elvis Presley and The Rolling Stones as his earliest inspirations.
 He eventually began creating music by experimenting with his father's guitars, claiming to have been heckled by his brother in the process.
 Benton's musical interests took a drastic turn when he was exposed to Black Sabbath for the first time.
 He reflected, "I remember being at the breakfast table 7:30 in the morning with my boombox blasting ‘Paranoid’ at my mother."
 Benton later worked in a local record store, which exposed him to extreme metal.
 He decided he wanted to become a metal vocalist during a night spent tripping on psychedelics and listening to the album Seven Churches by Possessed.